NLP Researcher | Data Scientist | Statistician

 Key words about me: Natural Language Processing (NLP) Argument Mining Computational Linguistics (Large) Language Models Data Science Fallacious arguments Corpora Creation Explainable AI Statistics Machine Learning

-RESEARCH ENGINEER INRIA, CNRS, and I3S laboratory, France | April 2023 - Present
+RESEARCH ENGINEER CNRS and Inria, France | April 2023 - August 2025

-INTERNSHIP I3S laboratory and INRIA, France | March 2022 - August 2022
+INTERNSHIP I3S laboratory and INRIA, France | March 2022 - August 2022 August 2022

 Research on prototype-based interpretable neural networks, text classification models, and NLP techniques applied to the understanding of gender representation in visual media.